moneyprotocol/engineering/README.md

 ### Redemptions create a price floor

-Economically, the redemption mechanism creates a hard price floor for BPD, ensuring that the market price stays at or near to $1 USD.
+In economic terms, the redemption mechanism establishes a firm price floor for BPD, guaranteeing that the market price remains at or close to $1 USD.

 ## Recovery Mode